 The original concept was drafted as a lookalike phone-booth based on the General Post Office's K8 design in the UK, the notion being that we were approaching a time when we may practically be 'teleported' to the desired destination.
 As such the design was entered to the GoFly competition, featuring a full-height booth suspended between quadcopters at foot and head height.

-Subsequently the restrictive dimensions allowed within the competition meant that the effort had to be scaled down, and combined with the logistics of crossing an ocean and a continent, a two-third scale iteration would appear at the competition itself.
+Subsequently the dimensions allowed within the competition meant the effort had to be scaled down, and combined with the logistics of travel to the USA a two-third scale iteration would appear at the competition itself.
 This took the form of a box of reduced height where a passenger could be seated, as in the 'sedan chair' of times past... without the porters.

 In order to field an airframe able to support an adult for the ongoing competition, however, a new approach was adopted where the flight compartment formed an open-topped box: more a type of flying wheelie-bin than phone-box.